 In March, the Texas House of Representatives voted with a majority of 102-40 for a ban on texting while driving.
-This brings Texas in line with most of the nation’s states in a stricter crack down on drivers who use cell phones while driving.
-The attorneys at Dashner Law have been watching this bill closely and want to keep our clients informed about the provisions of the bill and how this affects you.
+This brings Texas in line with most of the nation’s states in a stricter crackdown on drivers who use cell phones while driving.
+The attorneys at Dashner Law have been watching this bill closely and want to keep our clients informed about the provisions of the bill and how this affects them.

 Texting while driving has become a big safety concern on the roads.
 Texting and driving is a big source of car accident injuries, some fatal.
 Research has shown that bans on texting and driving have decreased fatalities by three percent.
 While that doesn’t sound like a large number, that is 90 lives per year saved in Texas alone.